DurableMicron/docker-ctf/Readme.md

 ## How to run?
 - Requires docker with buildkit enabled.
 (May work without but I was using buildkit).
+- I was using git bash on windows, but if you can run the docker commands manually that is also ok
-- For each part there are 4 files.
+- For each part there are 3 files (maybe more if the image is copying)
+- execute `./run.sh` which will build and run the container.

 | file | description |